SolaceSamples/solace-samples-java-jcsmp/_docs/feature_message-replay.md

 ### Replay-related events

-There are several replay-related events defined corresponding to various conditions, which can be processed in an event handler implementing the `FlowEventHandler` interface.
-For the definition of the events refer to the [Java API Reference](https://docs.solace.com/API-Developer-Online-Ref-Documentation/java/index.html)(:target="_blank").
+`FLOW_DOWN` is the replay-related events with several subcodes defined corresponding to various conditions, which can be processed in an event handler implementing the `FlowEventHandler` interface.
+For the definition of the `JCSMPErrorResponseSubcodeEx` subcodes refer to the [Java API Reference](https://docs.solace.com/API-Developer-Online-Ref-Documentation/java/index.html)(:target="_blank").

-Some of the important events:
+Some of the important subcodes:
 * REPLAY_STARTED - a replay has been started administratively from the message-broker, the consumer flow is being disconnected.
 * REPLAY_START_TIME_NOT_AVAILABLE - the requested replay start date is before the event log was created, which is not allowed - see above section, "Initiating replay"
 * REPLAY_FAILED